NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

       more about this topic, please refer to the [tiered storage document](https://docs.alluxio.io/os/user/stable/en/core-services/Caching.html#multiple-tier-storage).

-5. Mount an existing data storage to Alluxio.
+3. Mount an existing data storage to Alluxio

    - Mount S3 bucket